 Jay Allison, Founder/Editor/Producer

 Jay Allison has been an independent public radio producer, journalist, and teacher since the 1970s.
+He is the founder of Transom.
 His work has won most of the major broadcasting awards, including six Peabodys.
 He produces The Moth Radio Hour and was the curator of This I Believe on NPR.
 He has also worked in print for the New York Times Magazine and as a solo-crew reporter for ABC News Nightline, and is a longtime proponent of building community through story.
 Through his non-profit organization, Atlantic Public Media, he is a founder of The Public Radio Exchange, PRX.org, and WCAI, the public radio service for Cape Cod, Martha's Vineyard and Nantucket.
 More about Jay, more than you'd reasonably need to know, is available at www.jayallison.org.

 Rob Rosenthal, Lead Instructor